General Motors (GM) Gains As Market Dips: What You Should Know

-The investment community will be closely monitoring the performance of General Motors in its forthcoming earnings report.
-The company is scheduled to release its earnings on October 22, 2024.
+Investors will be eagerly watching for the performance of General Motors in its upcoming earnings disclosure.
+The company's earnings report is set to be unveiled on October 22, 2024.
 The company's earnings per share (EPS) are projected to be $2.54, reflecting a 11.4% increase from the same quarter last year.
-At the same time, our most recent consensus estimate is projecting a revenue of $44.93 billion, reflecting a 1.81% rise from the equivalent quarter last year.
+Our most recent consensus estimate is calling for quarterly revenue of $44.93 billion, up 1.81% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $9.95 per share and a revenue of $177.15 billion, representing changes of +29.56% and +3.09%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $9.95 per share and revenue of $177.15 billion, indicating changes of +29.56% and +3.09%, respectively, compared to the previous year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for General Motors.
+Furthermore, it would be beneficial for investors to monitor any recent shifts in analyst projections for General Motors.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.07% higher.
-Currently, General Motors is carrying a Zacks Rank of #3 (Hold).
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+Over the past month, there's been a 0.07% rise in the Zacks Consensus EPS estimate.
+General Motors currently has a Zacks Rank of #3 (Hold).

-From a valuation perspective, General Motors is currently exchanging hands at a Forward P/E ratio of 4.51.
-This expresses a discount compared to the average Forward P/E of 13.21 of its industry.
+Investors should also note General Motors's current valuation metrics, including its Forward P/E ratio of 4.59.
+This represents a discount compared to its industry's average Forward P/E of 12.2.

-One should further note that GM currently holds a PEG ratio of 0.53.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Automotive - Domestic stocks are, on average, holding a PEG ratio of 1.47 based on yesterday's closing prices.
+Meanwhile, GM's PEG ratio is currently 0.54.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+By the end of yesterday's trading, the Automotive - Domestic industry had an average PEG ratio of 1.44.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry, currently bearing a Zacks Industry Rank of 163, finds itself in the bottom 36% echelons of all 250+ industries.
+This group has a Zacks Industry Rank of 171, putting it in the bottom 33% of all 250+ industries.

 Infrastructure Stock Boom to Sweep America